Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 # The Game Boy Mini Flashable Camera - a friendly fork

 **A license free flashable version of the Game Boy Camera, in a small form factor.
-A fork I've made for my own convenience to match to what I expect as a sufficient level of details to make the project doable without extensive help from the author.
+A fork I've made to provide a sufficient level of details to make the project doable without extensive help.
 All relevant informations are there.**

 **The license (rather the absence of it) allows you to do what you want with your mod: selling it, offering service for doing the mod, modifying it starting from the [schematic](/PCB/Schematic.pdf), make a nice gift, it's up to you.**